 Colorado and Montana, however, will not approve gender-based pricing.

 It is unclear whether other long term care insurers will follow Genworth's lead.
 New York Life, for instance, has announced it has no intentions to alter its unisex pricing.

 Currently Genworth underwrites about 50% of new long term care insurance applications nationwide, including policies offered through AARP.
 Presently, Genworth's new business rates are among the more competitively priced rates available.
-Within a few months, however, these current low rates for women offered through Genworth will in fact be higher.
+Within a few months, however, these current low rates for single women offered through Genworth will in fact be higher.